lizard-demon/bhopblox/README.md

 - **Be Patient**: Initial engine load may take time - watch for status updates ("Loading engine..." → "Ready") in the block interface
 - **Quick Exit**: ESC key provides instant return to world selection from engine mode with smooth transitions
 - **World Switching**: Exit and select different worlds to experience various voxel environments and their unique characteristics
-- **Desktop Recommended**: While mobile-compatible, desktop provides optimal performance and WebGL acceleration for the engine
+- **Desktop Recommended**: While mobile-compatible, desktop provides optimal performance for the engine
 - **Engine Refresh**: Use 'R' key if needed to force reload the WebAssembly voxel engine (useful for troubleshooting)
 - **Enjoy the Block Atmosphere**: Notice the authentic Minecraft styling, pixelated effects, and stone-textured panels that create the immersive block experience
 - **Listen to the Music**: The generative ambient music evolves continuously with multiple scales and harmonic layers - each session has unique soundscapes